Top Crypto with the Fastest Transaction Time in 2024

 Environmental Considerations: Energy Consumption and Consensus Mechanisms

 The pursuit of accelerated transaction speeds in cryptocurrencies comes with its own set of environmental issues.
-Proof of Work (PoW) cryptocurrencies requires substantial computational power and energy consumption, which has raised significant environmental concerns.
+Proof of Work (PoW) cryptocurrencies require substantial computational power and energy consumption, which has raised significant environmental concerns.

 As an example of a PoW application, Bitcoin mining is estimated to produce about 90.2 million metric tons of CO2 annually, with approximately 44,400 metric tons of electronic waste each year.